Political Science and Public Affairs, M.A.

 Curriculum Overview

-M.A. students on the St. Louis campus may choose one of three formal concentration areas—American politics, international affairs or public policy and administration.
-Alternatively, they may design an individual plan of study in consultation with a faculty mentor and the coordinator of graduate studies.
-All M.A. students on SLU's Madrid Campus complete a concentration in international relations and crisis.
+M.A. students on the St. Louis campus may choose one of four formal concentration areas—American politics, international affairs, public policy and administration, or political thought.
+All M.A. students on SLU's Madrid campus complete a concentration in international relations and crisis.

 Students enrolled on either the St. Louis or the Madrid campus may take elective courses on the other campus.